Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 • Age Factor: BPH is rare in men under 40 years, but its prevalence increases with age, affecting up to 70% of men over the age of 60.

-Symptoms Enlarged Prostate
+Symptoms: Enlarged Prostate

 • Lower Urinary Tract Symptoms (LUTS): These include frequent urination, nocturia (increased urination at night), urgency, weak urinary stream, and difficulty starting urination.